chelms21/24-7-discord-bot-template/README.md

 option 2 for self hosting: (DEFINITLY THE EASIER OPTION)

-put the following code in your index.js file
+put the following code in your index.js file on repl or what ever you host with:

 var _247DiscordJsBotTemplate = require("@chelms21/24-7-discord.js-bot-template")

+then get the url and put it in uptime robot like in the above option